dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connect-microsoft-fabric.md

 ### Active Directory password

-The following are the required fields for setting up a connection with a Microsoft Fabric using Azure AD password authentication.
+The following are the required fields for setting up a connection with a Microsoft Fabric using Entra ID password authentication.

 | Field | Description |
 | --- | --- |